Understanding Principal Reduction: What It Is And How It Helps Homeowners

 Home Affordable Modification Program (HAMP)

 HAMP was a federal loan modification program announced after the subprime mortgage crisis in 2008 as part of the U.S. government’s Troubled Asset Relief Program (TARP).
-Fannie Mae and Freddie Mac joined on to implement HAMP in the second quarter of 2009.
+Fannie Mae and Freddie Mac joined in the second quarter of 2009 to implement HAMP.

 A few of the requirements to qualify for HAMP were: